 6. Relationship mistakes to avoid – Expecting too much

 Not setting expectations realistically is one of the relationship challenges almost everyone has to face.
 Every once in a while, remind yourself that your partner is just another human being and not some divine entity who can’t make errors.
 One of the relationship mistakes to avoid is being unforgiving of your partner’s mistakes.
-Go easy on them.

 Related Reading: 6 Mistakes Women Make In Relationships And Then Cry Their Heart Out

 Art Rios in his book, Let’s Talk: …About Making Your Life Exciting, Easier, And Exceptional, rightly points out, “When I consider the people I admire, a quality most of them share is that they’re very good listeners.
 You can literally see them listening.
 You notice that they’re thinking too, and only after they think, do they give a reply to the person they’re talking to.
 Listening is an incredibly important skill, and good listening is an art.
 One that requires immense discipline.”

 He goes on to say, “For many of us, we always want to get in edgewise, what we feel is more important to say.
 Yet, if we would learn to listen more than we speak, we could have better conversations and forge deeper connections.
 Plus, there would be less misunderstandings in the world.”